mahta-khoobi/Machine-Learning-Octave/README.md

 ex3.m :  Used logistic regression and neural networks to recognize handwritten digits (from 0 to 9).

 ex3_nn.m: Implemented a neural network to recognize handwritten digits

+## Ex4:
+Neural Networks: ex4.m
+I implemented the backpropagation algorithm to learn the parameters for the neural network to predict handwritten digits with the learned parameters.

+Backpropagation: nnCostFunction.m
+I implemented the backpropagation algorithm to compute the gradient for the neural network cost function.